 Are we ready to switch out our morning Joe for Skinny Coffee Club?
 We like that the ingredients have some scientific evidence of supporting weight loss.
 We don’t like that the suggested serving size does not come close to the amount required to get those scientific results.
 Also, there is no mention of a healthy diet and exercise.
 Customer reviews are lukewarm at best.

 When it comes to a powerful combination of proven weight loss ingredients, there is one we can recommend.
-Burn TS is among the best we have seen this year.
-Even better, the makers of Burn TS offer a 2-Week Sample, which is a great sign of confidence.
+Noom is among the best we have seen this year.
+Even better, the makers of Noom offer a 14-day trial, which is a great sign of confidence.